CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/00-getting-started.md

 ## Getting started

-1. You can start(1) or stop(2) the Virtual Machine from the Resources tab.
+1. Click on the **Resource tab**, and you can able to view the virtual Machines running.
+You can start and stop the virtual machines.

+1. Click on the start(1) to start the virtual machine and stop(2) to stop the virtual machine.

      ![](../images/waf049.png)

-1. Launch the Edge browser and Navigate to [Azure Portal](https://portal.azure.com) and login with the credentials provided under **Environment Details** tab.
+1. On the environment provided to you, on the left side of the environment launch the browser and Navigate to [Azure Portal](https://portal.azure.com) and login with the credentials provided under **Environment Details** tab.

      ![](../images/waf01.png)